dodona-edu/dodona-edu.github.io/en/references/tested/exercise-config/index.md

 The compilation process is faster with batch compilation than with contextual compilation, but may fail if a submission does not implement all requirements of the exercise.
-For example, if an exercise requires a student to implement two functions, but a submission only implements one function, this will result in a compilation error for Java submissions.
+For example, if an exercise requires a student to implement two functions, but a submission only implements a single function, this will result in a compilation error for Java submissions.
 See the next attribute for a workaround.

 Here's an example that uses contextual compilation: